SilentCicero/web3-network-detective/README.md

 ## Deploy detective contracts
-  1. Make sure you have an `account.json` file outside this repo, that contains one JSON object with two properties: `{"address": "0x000...", "privateKey": "000..."}`.
+  1. Make sure you have an `account.json` file outside this repo, that contains one JSON object with two properties `address` and `privateKey`, like so: `{"address": "0x000...", "privateKey": "000..."}`.
   2. Run `npm run deploy`

 ```